Confederate statues are coming down following George Floyd's death. Here's what we know - KESQ

 Britain’s towns and cities are dotted with monuments to figures like Colston.

-On Tuesday, the mayor of London, Sadiq Khan, announced a commission to examine the future of landmarks around the capital, including murals, street art, street names and statues.
+This month, London Mayor Sadiq Khan announced a commission to examine the future of landmarks around the capital, including murals, street art, street names and statues.

-And while the fate of several controversial statues throughout the country have been determined, monuments in Indianapolis, Indiana; Rocky Mountain, North Carolina; and in Roanoke and Norfolk, both in Virginia, remain, but plans are in motion for their removal.

 Comments